File I/O module #include "diplib/file_io.h"

 A tensor image will be written as an image with multiple samples per pixel, but the tensor shape will be lost.
 If the tensor image has color space information, and it is one of the few color spaces known to the TIFF standard, this information will be stored; images in other color spaces are stored without color space information.
 No color space transformation will be applied.
 Recognized color spaces are sRGB, CMY, CMYK and Lab.
 Linear RGB images are currently also tagged as sRGB, though this might not be ideal.
 It is recommended to transform any color image to the sRGB color space before saving as TIFF.

 Pixel sizes, if in units of length, will set the pixels per centimeter value in the TIFF file.
+For 3D images, the TIFF format has no standard way to store the pixel size along the 3rd dimension, so this value will not be preserved.

 The samples of image